From Rust Code to Mathematical Proof: How We Verify Safety-Critical Rust

 | 32-bit ADC (addition with carry) | Hax + bv_decide | Bit-level correctness via automated bit-vector reasoning |

-Some of these verifications connect to ArkLib, a formal cryptographic specification library in Lean 4 that defines polynomial folding, evaluation domains, Reed-Solomon codes, and the FRI protocol at the abstract mathematical level.
-This connects the implementation proof to the abstract cryptographic specification — what security audits should deliver, but most still cannot.
+We connect FRI folding verification to ArkLib, a formal cryptographic specification library in Lean 4 that defines polynomial folding, evaluation domains, Reed-Solomon codes, and the FRI protocol at the abstract mathematical level.
+This connects the implementation proof to the abstract cryptographic specification.
+Most security audits don't reach that level.

 Building the Pipeline Was Not Trivial